The Challenges of Covid-19 on LGBTQ Mental Health

 Being Gay and Depressed During COVID-19

 But, to be honest, I do blame it on being gay a little bit.
 Being LGBTQ means you are more prone to mental health issues, including depression, anxiety, and suicidal ideation.
 Being gay has contributed to my clinical depression, which makes COVID-19 even more challenging.
 According to the CDC, there are many different at-risks groups during this pandemic, such as people over 65 years of age and people that are immunocompromised.
-LGBTQ people are not explicitly mentioned.
+LGBTQ people are not explicitly mentioned in a possible depression treatment.
 Therefore, popular topics in the media include open letters from well-respected organizations demanding action, news articles bringing awareness to the implications of COVID-19 for LGBTQ people, and pleas for gay men to stop hooking up.
 It’s not just me.
 LGBTQ people are struggling, too.

 We’re Missing More Than Hookups